Nonparametric modal regression: Asymptotic error analysis

-where $N(T, d,\epsilon)$ is the $\epsilon$-covering number for a semi-metric space $(T,d)$ and $Q$ is any probability measure. \end{itemize} Assumption (A1) is an ordinary smoothness condition; we need fourth derivatives since we need to bound the bias of second derivatives.
+Assumption (A1) is an ordinary smoothness condition; we need fourth derivatives since we need to bound the bias of second derivatives.
 The assumption (A2) is to make sure the collection of all local modes can be represented as finite collection of manifolds.
-(A3) is a sharpness requirement for all critical points (local modes and minimums); and it excludes the case that the modal manifolds bifurcate or merge, i.e., it excludes cases such as the right panel of Figure~\ref{Fig::thm1}.
-Similar conditions appear in \cite{romano1988weak, Chen2014GMRE} for estimating density modes.
+(A3) is a sharpness requirement for all critical points (local modes and minimums); and it excludes the case that the modal manifolds bifurcate or merge, that is, it excludes cases such as the right panel of Figure~\ref{Figthm1}.
+Similar conditions appear in \citet{romano1988weak,Chen2014GMRE} for estimating density modes.
 Assumption (K1) is assumed for the kernel density estimator to have the usual rates for its bias and variance.
-(K2) is for the uniform bounds on the kernel density estimator; this condition can be found in \cite{gine2002rates,einmahl2005uniform, Chen2014ridge}.
-We study three types of error metrics for regression modes: pointwise, uniform, and mean integrated squared errors.
-We defer all proofs to \ref{suppA}.
+(K2) is for the uniform bounds on the kernel density estimator; this condition can be found in \citet{gine2002rates,einmahl2005uniform,Chen2014ridge}.
+We study three types of error metrics for regression modes: pointwise, uniform and mean integrated squared errors.
+We defer all proofs to the supplementary material [\citet{Chen2015Modalsupp}].

-First we study the pointwise case.
-Recall that \smash{$\hat{p}_n$} is the KDE in \eqref{eq::KDE} of the joint density based on $n$ samples, under the kernel $K$, and \smash{$\hat{M}_n(x)$} is the estimated modal regression set in \eqref{eq::Mhat2} at a point $x$.
+First, we study the pointwise case.
+Recall that {$\hat{p}_n$} is the KDE in \eqref{eqKDE} of the joint density based on $n$ samples, under the kernel $K$, and {$\hat{M}_n(x)$} is the estimated modal regression set in \eqref{eqMhat2} at a point $x$.
 Our pointwise analysis considers

-the Hausdorff distance between \smash{$\hat{M}_n(x)$} and $M(x)$, at a point $x$.
+the Hausdorff distance between {$\hat{M}_n(x)$} and $M(x)$, at a point $x$.
 For our first result, we define the quantities: